- Places to Explore

 The city is making some real efforts to preserve what's left of its gold-rush past, most notably in the 44-acre Pioneer Park, where dozens of cabins and many other relics were moved out of the path of progress.
 Downtown Fairbanks began to deteriorate in the 1970s, before and after the boom associated with the building of the Trans-Alaska Pipeline.
 But the downward spiral ended long ago and most of downtown has been rebuilt.

-For details on all local attractions, historical and otherwise, stop by the downtown Fairbanks Convention and Visitors Bureau in the Morris Thompson Cultural and Visitors Center.
-We also highly recommend a trip to the campus of the University of Alaska Fairbanks, where the University of Alaska Museum of the North got a makeover in 2006; the new building is full of soothing, swooping lines that evoke glaciers, mountains, and sea life, and one of the best collections of material from around the state that you'll see anywhere.
+For details on all local attractions, historical and otherwise, stop by the downtown Fairbanks Convention and Visitors Bureau in the Morris Thompson Cultural and Visitors Center—the new pride of downtown, with a fantastic museum inside that will introduce you to the region’s wonders.
+We also highly recommend a trip to the campus of the University of Alaska Fairbanks, where the University of Alaska Museum of the North got a makeover in 2006; the building is full of soothing, swooping lines that evoke glaciers, mountains, and sea life, and contains one of the best collections of material from around the state that you'll see anywhere.

 Fairbanks at a Glance